lionelmace/iks-lab/book/devops-continuous-delivery.md

 1. Open the creation page for the toolchain by clicking **[Create toolchain](https://cloud.ibm.com/devops/setup/deploy?repository=https://github.com/lionelmace/mytodo&branch=master)**

-    > LMA How to know who is owner of the toolchain.

 1. The diagram of the toolchain shows each tool integration in its lifecycle phase in the toolchain.

     ![](./images/toolchain-landing.png)